Exceeding the Speed Limit

 Proof of speeding

-An expiation notice will be sent to the registered operator of the motor vehicle who must be given the opportunity to view the photograph and if she or he is not the driver, can complete a declaration nominating the actual driver.
-These photographs can be viewed online at SA Police Online Photo Requests Portal.
+An expiation notice will be sent to the registered operator of the motor vehicle who must be given the opportunity to view the photograph.
+If they are not the driver, they can complete a declaration nominating the actual driver.
+These photographs can be viewed online via the SA Police Expiation Self-Service Portal.

 Other devices used to measure speed must be approved and also properly calibrated.
-A driver may be able to defend an offence if the police did not comply with any of these procedures, legal advice should be sought in these circumstances.
+A driver may be able to defend an offence if the police did not comply with these procedures.
+Seek legal advice in these circumstances.

 Specific evidentiary issues existed in 2018 in relation to the use of Lidar devices (devices used to measure speed).
 The evidentiary issue was rectified by the insertion of section 175(3)(baa) into the Road Traffic Act 1961 (SA) which commenced on 14 December 2018.
 Anyone affected by the evidentiary issue relating to the Lidar devices should seek legal advice.